opsani/servo-kv/README.md

 In case the adjustment is not immediate and takes some time to complete, you can report the progress by writing to `stdout` a line with a whole number ranging from 1 to 100, which represents the percentage.
 It is important to flush the output on every progress report.

 If you stumbled upon an exception or any other important tracing/debugging information, you can report its sanitized version to the backend by writing it to `stderr`.
 All or part of the contents of `stderr` will be sent to the backend for debugging purposes.
+You can provide an environment variable that will define in what form the log is going to be discharged to the backend For that please refer to https://github.com/opsani/servo#environment-variables.